Internet fax: Internet fax

 Internet fax achieves a dramatic reduction in communication costs especially when long faxes are frequently exchanged with overseas or distant offices.

-Since there is no telephone connection charge when sending a fax over the Internet, the cost of sending faxes is covered entirely by the fixed line Internet connection fee.
-The recipient can either use a fax machine or an internet fax service to be able to receive faxes sent via the internet fax method.
+Since there is no telephone connection charge when sending a fax over the Internet, the cost of sending faxes is covered entirely by the fixed line Internet connection fee, unless one uses a fee-based faxing app.
+The recipient can either use a fax machine or an internet fax service to receive faxes sent via the internet fax method.

 Hardcopy is converted to TIFF or PDF data and attached to an e-mail in MIME format.
 Then, taking advantage of a connection to the office LAN, data is sent via TCP/IP directly to any Internet Fax on the intranet or Internet.
 Because they make use of TCP/IP, Internet Faxes do not incur long-distance transmission costs and reception is verifiable.

 IP fax and IP address relay

 IP fax is frequently confused with Internet fax, though IP fax transmits data over an office intranet from a networked multi-functional device to the IP address of another.
 Taking advantage of an established LAN/WAN infrastructure, IP fax reduces or eliminates costly connection and transmission fees.
-T.38 is a commonly used and recommended transmission standard used for IP fax.
+T.38 is a commonly used and recommended transmission standard for IP fax.

 Also, IP fax does not require a dedicated server or make use of the office mail server.
 IP Address Relay forwards to a multi-functional device for relaying to a local G3 fax machine.